+There was much anticipation at Cheyenne Mountain Zoo, prior to the arrival of the healthy trio of cubs.
 Lions are pregnant for an average of 110 days.
 Zoo staff set up a camera system weeks prior to the birth, so they could monitor Lomela in two different nesting locations.
-Animal keepers were able to observe the birth, and can now keep close tabs on mom and cubs without disturbing them.
-The zoo set up a second video camera monitor above the Lion relaxation room window, so zoo guests can see the new additions to the lion pride.
+Animal Keepers were able to observe the birth and keep close tabs on mom and cubs without disturbing them.
+The Zoo set up a second video camera monitor above the Lion Relaxation Room window, so guests could see the new additions to the Lion pride.

 Abuto was specifically chosen to breed with Lomela because of their genetic compatibility.
 The breeding program is known within the Association of Zoos and Aquariums (AZA) as a Species Survival Plan, or SSP.
 The breeding of the Zoo’s Lions is important to the SSP and to the zoo.
 The Cheyenne Mountain Zoo’s hope is that guests will fall in love with their pride and fight to help save their wild counterparts.

 “These cubs are truly miracle babies,” Amy Schilz, Lead Giraffe/Lion Keeper, said.
 “We weren’t sure whether Lomela would be able to conceive.”

 African Lions are currently classified as “Vulnerable” on the IUCN Red List of Threatened Species.
 There has been an estimated population decline of 42%, in the last 21 years.
 Noted causes for the decline include disease and human interference.
 Habitat loss and conflicts with humans are considered the most significant threats to the species.
 The remaining populations are often geographically isolated from one another, which can lead to inbreeding, and consequently, reduced genetic diversity.

 The cub's mother, Lomela: